MattCCC/nativescript-vue-router-extended/README.md

   }
 );

-// From now on you can access this.$router, this.$routeBack and special this.$routeTo inside of the components
+// Register a global guard (optional)

-// Register a global guard (optional) router.beforeEach((to) => {
+// You can also use global router.beforeResolve guard and router.afterEach hook router.beforeEach((to) => {
   // For example, verify per route access rules if (!canAccessRoute(to)) {